Is it time for workplace equality to be so integrated in business that it is no longer a topic that is discussed?

 In terms of diversity hiring, Salesforce implemented their version of the Rooney Rule by interviewing at least one female candidate or underrepresented minority for executive positions.

-In terms of equal pay, Salesforce recently assessed the compensation of more than 17,000 employees and spent $3 million to equalize the pay between female and male employees of similar tenure, levels, and performance.
+In terms of equal pay, Salesforce recently assessed the compensation of more than 17,000 employees and spent $3 million to equalize the pay between female and male employees.
+This occured with those of similar tenure, levels, and performance.

-And now Salesforce is leading the tech industry again: CEO March Benioff announced at TechCrunch Disrupt SF that Salesforce would be appointing its first Chief Equality Officer, who will report directly to him.
+And now Salesforce is leading the tech industry again: CEO Marc Benioff announced at TechCrunch Disrupt SF that Salesforce would be appointing its first Chief Equality Officer, who will report directly to him.

 At the beginning of last year, Intel CEO, Brian Krzanich, made a bold move by setting an aggressive workplace equality goal for Intel’s U.S. workforce to reflect the available talent pool by 2020.